ioanniskousis/TicTacToe-JS/README.md

   Tests have been applied to class GameBoard held in [game.js](src/game.js)
   All functions are pure and have a relevant test in [game.test.js](test/game.test.js).
+  No other code in this project gives space for testing.

 <hr/>